 All the sessions are lead by trained coaches who attend regular updates and assessment of their skills through training sessions with other RDA groups in the area.
 They are supported by the team allocated to each horse or pony; usually a leader and sidewalkers as required.
 The classes usually have a maximum of 4 or 5 riders.

 - Complete and return application form with medical section completed and signed by a medical person who knows the applicant.
 Please note that until the application form is completed and returned you will not be added to the waiting list.

 - Read the information attached to the application form carefully.

 - Get in touch if need help (see Contact Us)

 For Theraputic Riding riders must be a minimum of 5 years of age, and both adults and children can apply.

 Hippotherapy sessions are available for riders from age 2 and a half.

 There is a weight limit of 12 and a half stones (80.64 kg).
 This is for the welfare of our horses

 The pony or horse is specifically selected for the rider according to their height and weight.
 The rider will be introduced to the pony and helped to mount.
 Some riders mount the pony from a raised platform or occasionally from a mounting block; whichever method is used the rider will have support from the coach and helpers.

 We do have a waiting list of riders and the availability of a suitable pony may determine priority.
-We have a Group Physiotherapist who carries out assessments on all new riders.
+We have a Retired Physiotherapist who carries out assessments on all new riders.
 She will identify what support or special equipment may be required to assist with the ride.